alanbarnett/ptheme/README.md

 Prompt theme configuration tool for bash

-This script/set of scripts allow you to easily customize your prompt with real-time updatable theme files that are easy to read and edit, and convenient commands to list/change/edit themes.
+This script/set of scripts allow you to easily customize your prompt (and readline!) with real-time updatable theme files that are easy to read and edit, and convenient commands to list/change/edit themes.

 ## Screenshot